ozchamo/YAKKO/README.md

 ## [Y]et [A]nother [K]VM [K]onfigurator for [O]penShift

 ## CURRENT VERSION: 2.04  (17-Aug-2021)
-Support for OCP 4.8 and single node/single master clusters (still expereimental with 4.8), 'openaccess' is default, and a major cleanup with small improvements!
+Support for OCP 4.8 and single node/single master clusters (still experimental with 4.8), 'openaccess' is now default (thus renamed to changeaccess), and a major cleanup with not-so-small other improvements

 ## INTRODUCTION
 If you want to run up an OpenShift cluster, and have a big PC/small server then this might be for you.
 There are plenty of cookbooks out there and they require that you do a lot of *manual* work. **YAKKO avoids it!**